ben-shepherd/larascript-framework/docs/section-1-providers-and-containers.md

-test## [Section 1] -  Providers & Containers
+## [Section 1] - Providers & Containers

 ### [1.1] - Registering a provider

-Providers are used to boot up your application by initalizing configurable services
+Providers are used to boot up your application by initializing configurable services

 **Example** Register a new provider